 - Look for hybrid varieties bred for containers.
 Keywords for best small space varieties are “patio” and “compact.”

 - You don’t need gravel in the pot, just adequate drainage holes.
-Gravel can lead to root rot.
+Adding gravel to the pot can lead to root rot.

-- Edibles can be used as ornamentals when grown in containers.
-Examples are varieties of peppers and eggplants that look beautiful while growing.
+- Edibles make fine ornamentals when grown in containers.
+Examples are “patio” varieties of peppers and eggplants that look beautiful while growing.

 At the end of the season, save seeds from open pollinated or heirloom plants.
 Hybrids have many great features, but they won’t grow back true from seed.
 The easiest seeds to save are beans.
 Just leave a few to dry on the vine after harvest.
 In October, pop open the pods, and store and save the dry beans for the next year.